Menes: Death

 According to Manetho, Menes reigned for either 30, 60 or 62 years and was killed by a hippopotamus.

 In popular culture

-Alexander Dow (1735/6–79), a Scottish orientalist and playwright, wrote the tragedy Sethona, set in ancient Egypt.
+Alexander Dow (1735/6–1779), a Scottish orientalist and playwright, wrote the tragedy Sethona, set in ancient Egypt.
 The lead part of Menes is described in the dramatis personæ as "next male-heir to the crown" now worn by Seraphis, and was played by Samuel Reddish in a 1774 production by David Garrick at the Theatre Royal, Drury Lane.

+In Hobby Japan's Queen's Blade media franchise, there is a character named Menace.
+Her name is a play on the ancient Egyptian ruler Menes.
+She is depicted wearing an outfit inspired by Ancient Egyptian fashion.